jfortunato/esbuild-plugin-manifest/README.md

 A custom Function to create the manifest.
 The passed function should match the signature of `(entries: {[key: string]: string}) => Object`; and can return anything as long as it's serialisable by `JSON.stringify`.

-### `options.useOutExtension`
+### `options.useEntryExtension`

 Type: `Boolean`

 Default: `false`

-By default, we use the extension of the input file (entrypoint) for the manifest key.
-This option will use the extension of the output file instead.
+By default, we use the same extension of the output file as the keys of the manifest key entry.
+Use this option if you'd rather use the input file (entrypoint) as the manifest key instead.

 ### `options.append`